RitaTea/Tata_Sales_Dashboard/README.md

 In conclusion, the company should identify its peak period and make use of these periods to recoup revenue for itself against periods with little sales.

+# please view and download pdf. and pbix. files for full report and interactions